 Is My Catalytic Converter an OEM?

-We are regularly asked if my Catalytic Converter OEM.
+We are regularly asked if my Catalytic Converter is OEM.
 We have a few things to look for when you identify your catalytic converter and if it’s an OEM.

 What Does OEM Catalytic Converter Mean?

-Before we give tips on identifying an OEM cat, it’s essential to know what “OEM” means.
+Before we give tips on identifying an OEM cat, we must know what “OEM” means.
 “OEM” stands for “Original Equipment Manufacturer.”

 This means the catalytic converter that was initially put on the vehicle, or if it was replaced, was replaced with the genuine catalytic converter from that original manufacturer.
 While getting an OEM replacement catalytic converter may make sense, most people do NOT do that because it can be a very costly repair compared to an aftermarket catalytic converter installation.

 Why are OEM Catalytic Converters More Expensive?

-The main reason OEM Cats are worth more is the number of precious metals found inside (Platinum, Palladium, Rhodium).
-The vehicle manufacturers use more of these precious metals instead of the less-expensive alternative aftermarket cats.
+The main reason OEM Cats are worth more is the number of precious metals found inside (Platinum, Palladium, and Rhodium).
+Vehicle manufacturers use more of these precious metals instead of the less-expensive alternative aftermarket cats.
 So that’s why when you replace broken catalytic converters, there is a massive difference in price from an OEM to an aftermarket cat.

 How To Identify An OEM Cat

-Look for a Manufacthe manufacturer’s stamp, a logo, specific words for the brand, or pattern of serial numbers.
+Look for a manufacturer’s stamp, a logo, specific words for the brand, or a pattern of serial numbers.

-The Welds will be Cleaner – When you are looking at the welds along with an OEM catalytic converter, the edges of the welds along the cat will be cleaner and less-messy looking.
+The Welds will be Cleaner – When looking at the welds along with an OEM catalytic converter, the edges of the welds along the cat will be cleaner and less-messy looking.

 The manufacturer’s stamp is the first thing to look for when determining if you have an OEM Catalytic Converter.
-Typically, they are by the serial number.
+Typically, they are by serial number.
 It will be the name (Ex: FoMoCo – Ford Motor Company, Land Rover, Hyundai / Kia) or the manufacturer’s emblem (Common for Toyota Catalytic Converters – below).